 3 Key Findings.

-When looking into athletes, they found 3 main realizations that can actually be implemented to any area of our lives:
+When looking into athletes, they found 3 main realizations that can actually be implemented in any area of our lives:

 - Regarding success, people with the Growth Mindset find fulfillment not in winning or losing but, rather in knowing they gave everything they could.
 Knowing they performed to the best of their abilities.